daleonpz/Research-Project/chapter2.md

 Implementation details
 -------------------------------
 As it was mentioned before, the Follower should be completely autonomous.
-In order to do so, the Follower will need to read data from sensors, process that data and generate movement based on the processed data.
+In order to do so, the Follower captures video frames, processes the frames with `OpenCV` a and generate movement based on the processed data.

-Figure \ref{img:roverusecase} shows a diagram of our use case.
-The main sensor is a PiCamera, the processing part performs the marker detection on the captured frames and the calculation of the Euler angles and distance based on the equations described in the last section, and finally  the movement is generated using the driving rover services.

 &nbsp;

 **Video Processing with OpenCV**
-Just like in the case of camera calibration, we use `OpenCV` and the submodule `aruco`  to capture video and process the frames in order to extract information from the visual markers.
+We use `OpenCV` and the submodule `aruco`  to capture video and process the frames in order to extract information from the visual markers.
 To estimate and detect the marker at the beginning  we should load the camera intrinsic parameters, saved in a YAML file,  and the Aruco dictionary, composed by 250 markers and a marker size of 6x6 bits [@opencv_library],  to memory.
+These steps are shown in following code.

 &nbsp;